Cedric Smith (bowls)

-Cedric Smith (born 1925) is an England international lawn bowler.
+Cedric Smith (born 1925) is an English international lawn bowler.

 Bowls career

 Smith was from Hertfordshire.
 He made his international debut in 1956 and competed in the first World Bowls Championship in Kyeemagh, New South Wales, Australia in 1966 and won a bronze medal in the pairs with the legendary David Bryant at the event.
 He also won a bronze medal in the team event (Leonard Trophy).

 In 1970, Smith emigrated to Sydney, Australia, where he became a bowls commentator for ABC TV.